 Think of a scale from 1 to 8, where 1 = you can stay upright while peddling, and 8 = you’re a pro.
 At level 4, you're comfortable with “pack etiquette” riding in small groups, you're not afraid of washboards or steep climbs, and you're at least curious if not giddy about navigating MTB terrain with your gravel bike.
 You can execute:

-Anticipating terrain changes and shifting accordingly, even if your timing isn’t perfect.
+Anticipation of terrain changes and shifting accordingly, even if your timing isn’t perfect

 FITNESS: STRONG INTERMEDIATE, 5 out of 8

-Similarly, consider your fitness level separate from your skills with the same 1-8 scale, where 1 = coming off the couch and 30 minutes of sustained exercise is your max; 8 = professional or elite athlete.
-At level 5, you're comfortable with 3 hour rides 3 days in a row, averaging 15 mph on various terrain (mixed surface, flats, hills).
+Similarly, consider your fitness level separate from your skills with the same 1-8 scale, where 1 = coming off the couch and 30 minutes of sustained exercise is your max, and 8 = professional or elite athlete.
+At level 5, you're comfortable with 3-hour rides 3 days in a row, averaging 15 mph on various terrain (mixed surface, flats, hills).
 You can and do execute:

-Sustained medium-exertion rides multiple days in a row at a moderate pace for an average of ~3 hours.
+Sustained medium-exertion rides multiple days in a row at a moderate pace for an average of about 3 hours

-5-6 hour duration rides once in a while.
+5- to 6-hour duration rides once in a while

-Cycling or activity of similar exertion at least 2x/week.
+Cycling or activity of similar exertion at least 2 times a week

 Any questions about whether Academy is right for you?
 Just ask!